 A classmate spotted me solving a rubik’s cube, and approached me.
 “That’s insane!
 Can you teach me how to solve it?”
 Though I was initially hesitant that he would take my place as the fastest ‘speed-cuber’ in my grade, I agreed knowing I can finally share this hobby with someone else.

-Walking him through several solves, he found difficulties in grasping the last step, so I brought my entire collection of Rubik’s cubes, which helped him see and comprehend all possible patterns at that stage.
+Walking him through several solves, he found difficulties in grasping the last step.
+So, I brought my entire collection of Rubik’s cubes, which helped him see and comprehend all possible patterns at that stage.
 Eventually, he smiled in gratitude from his first successful solve, and I found myself feeling completely happy for him.
 He reached thirty seconds the following week, with shouts of joy after achieving new records.
 With his contagious enthusiasm, I continued giving him advice for improvement.
 In just a few months, he cheered “Eight seconds!” as his new record overtook mine as the fastest.
 But I was celebrating with just as much joy.
 Helping someone else’s victory also felt like my victory.

 I discovered a skill and passion that I consider my greatest: helping other people achieve their goals.
-I saw my capability in sharing knowledge to help a friend reach milestones, and was inspired to do so in other aspects of my life.
+I saw my capability in sharing knowledge to help a friend reach milestones and was inspired to do so in other aspects of my life.

 I began teaching for the competition mathematics club in my school.
 Aside from sharing techniques and concepts that I learned and developed through various mathematics competitions, I gave club members problem sets that were more challenging than before, thus exercising their mathematical problem-solving skills.
 Their smiles of gratification hinted at an increase in their knowledge and passion for mathematics competitions.

 I also co-founded a school club on website development after hearing many comments of admiration about fascinating websites on the internet, and their desire to make one themselves.
-Though I needed to learn new programming languages and concepts, I was satisfied with the personal guidance I gave the club members - the knowledge I provided was tailored to their individual goals and intentions for their websites.
+Though I needed to learn new programming languages and concepts myself, I was satisfied with the personal guidance I gave the club members - the knowledge I provided was tailored to their individual goals and intentions for their websites.

 I no longer desire to surpass others, and instead desire to help them get to where they wish.